British Labor Leader Jeremy Corbyn Pelted By An Egg-Wielding Brexit Supporter

 “Acts of violence against politicians, loses your argument, lessens your cause and demeans our democracy.
 It’s also just horrid.
 Don’t do it.
 If you don’t agree with him raise your voice not your fists.”

-Corbyn is not the only politician being called out as the Brexit vote draws near says The Inquisitr.
-Theresa May, the current Prime Minister has found her job is a delicate balance as March 29 approaches.
+Corbyn is not the only politician being called out as the Brexit vote draws near, says The Inquisitr.
+Theresa May, the current prime minister, has found her job is a delicate balance as March 29 approaches.

 Theresa May spoke out to say that she is well aware that the current Brexit deal isn’t perfect, but right now it’s the best thing on the table as a no vote on Brexit would be disastrous.